aquasecurity/tracee/docs/docs/install/prerequisites.md

 ## Kernel version

 A longterm supported kernel: 5.4, 5.10, 5.15, 5.18, 6.1, 6.2.
 Check [kernel.org](https://kernel.org) for current supported kernels.
 In addition to upstream kernels, most distributions long-term supported kernels are supported as well, including CentOS8 4.18 kernel.

 ## BTF

 In order to properly instrument the kernel, Tracee needs low-level type information about the running kernel.
 Most modern Linux distributions ship with the [BTF](https://www.kernel.org/doc/html/latest/bpf/btf.html) feature that exposes this information.
 To test if your linux has BFT enabled, look for a file under `/sys/kernel/btf/vmlinux`.
 If you don't have BTF, you might need to upgrade to a newer OS version, or contact your OS provider.

 ## Kernel symbols

-Some Tracee events needs access to the Kernel Symbols Table.
-Most Linux distributions ship with this feature enabled.
+Certain Tracee events require access to the Kernel Symbols Table, a feature present in many Linux distributions.

-To test if your Linux supports it, look for a file under `/proc/kallsyms`.
-If your don't have it, you might contact your OS provider.
+A running Linux kernel might lack the `/proc/kallsyms` file due to:

+**Kernel Configuration**: If compiled without `CONFIG_KALLSYMS`, the kernel won't have this file.
+This option enables the kernel symbol table, used mainly for debugging.

+**Security Protocols**: Some systems might hide kernel symbols to prevent potential exploits.
+The `/proc/kallsyms` file could appear incomplete or even empty to non-root users.
+The `CONFIG_KALLSYMS_ALL` option ensures all symbols are visible.

+The Linux kernel also offers a setting, `/proc/sys/kernel/kptr_restrict`, to control kernel symbol visibility:

+- **0**: No restrictions.
+- **1**: Hide from non-privileged users.
+- **2**: Hide from all users.

-Alternatively you can disable the following events which depends on kallsyms:
+To check support, see if `/proc/kallsyms` exists.
+If absent, contact your OS provider.
+Alternatively, you can disable the following events which depends on

-- TODO
+kallsyms:

+- dirty_pipe_splice (detects dirty pipe vulnerability - CVE-2022-0847)
+- hooked_syscall (detects system call interception technique)
+- hidden_kernel_module (detects hidden kernel modules technique)
+- hooked_proc_fops (detects procfs file operations interception technique)
+- print_net_seq_ops (related hooked_seq_ops event)
+- hooked_seq_ops (detects network packets interception technique)
+- print_mem_dump (allows memory dumping from symbols to signatures can use)

 ## OS information